 To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
 The Superintendent/Designee in cooperation with principals, SBDM councils, coaches, and athletic directors, as deemed appropriate, may develop guidelines for Board approval addressing playing up standards.

+Charter School Students

+A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
+Subject to applicable law, regulations and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student’s residence.

 References:

 1KRS 160.345

-KRS 156.070;
+KRS 156.070; KRS 160.1592

 702 KAR 7:065; OAG 15-022